Preparing for Post-Secondary Success Through the Wider Learning Ecosystem

 Early college experiences that expose students to the environment of post-secondary education, and enable students to earn college credits while completing the requirements for their high school diploma.

-We anticipate supporting 10 grantees at up to $300,000 each for a planning and design phase lasting one-two years.
+We anticipate supporting 10 grantees at up to $300,000 each for a planning and design phase lasting one to two years.
 At the conclusion of this phase, grant recipients will have developed a feasible, actionable design for their whole-school model and may be invited to apply for an implementation grant.

 Please note the following estimated timeline for the RFP: